CamelClarkson/ACSC/README.md

   - `mkdir`
   - `chmod`

+### Review Linux File Permissions
+- Three different types of classes of users:
+  - The file owner
+  - Group members
+  - Everyone else
+- Each class has three permissions
+  - The read permission (100 = 4)
+  - The write permission (010 = 2)
+  - The execute permission (001 = 1)
+- What does `chmod 744 my_file` do to the permssions?

 ### Review of VIM
 - Vim (Vi IMproved) is a text editor for Linux and the preferred text editor for this course
 - Two primary modes: